 c) decision to dissolve the Society or to merge it with another association.

-- The General Meeting, together with the Managing Bodies, completes the concept of activities of the Society determined by the By-laws.
+- The General Meeting, together with the Managing Bodies, completes the concept of activities of the Society determined by the Constitution.
 Above all, it participates in formation of the programme of the Society and evaluation of its activities.

 - The General Meeting supervises economic activities of the Society with the assistance of the Audit Committee.

 - The General Meeting has a quorum if a majority of all members of the Society is present.
 After a half an hour has elapsed since the announced beginning of the session, the General Meeting has a quorum irrespective of the number of members present.

 - The General Meeting decides by a simple majority.
 In the event of equality of votes, the Chairman’s vote decides.